On completeness and dynamics of compact Brinkmann spacetimes: Proof of Theorem , An Adapted Cartan structure

 \subsubsection{Existence of a core $N$, Proof of Theorem \ref{reduction}}

 If some fiber in Proposition \ref{integrability} is somewhere non-degenerate, i.e. the restriction of the metric to it is of Lorentzian type, then it is everywhere non-degenerate by local-homogeneity.
 Take $N$ to be this fiber.

-If all fibers are degenerate, then, consider a transversal (to the fibration) curve $c$, and let $N$ be its saturation (by the fibration).
-So $N$ is a Lorentzian manifold with boundary, diffeomorphic to a product $F \times [0, 1]$.
+If all fibers are degenerate, then consider a transversal (to the fibration) curve $c$, and let $N$ be its saturation (by the fibration).
+So $N$ is a Lorentzian manifold with boundary, diffeomorphic to a product $F \times [0, 1]$, where $F$ is closed in $M$.
 The local isometry pseudo-group $\G^0$ preserves and acts transitively on the lightlike geodesic factors $F\times \{u\}$.